Trinchesia diversicolor

-Tenellia diversicolor is a species of sea slug, an aeolid nudibranch, a marine gastropod mollusc in the family Fionidae.
+Trinchesia diversicolor is a species of sea slug, an aeolid nudibranch, a marine gastropod mollusc in the family Trinchesiidae.

 Distribution

 This species was described from the shore of Akasumi, west coast of the Noto Peninsula, Japan.
 The original description contains records from the Japan Sea coast of Middle Japan: Sado Island, Toyama Bay and Oki Island, Shimane Prefecture.
 Also reported from South Korea and Hong Kong.

 Ecology

-Tenellia diversicolor feeds on a hydroid, a species of Aglaophenia, family Aglaopheniidae.
+Trinchesia diversicolor feeds on a hydroid, a species of Aglaophenia, family Aglaopheniidae.